Challenges for $\Lambda$CDM: An update: Hubble tension

 Using the degenerate combination \be \mathcal{M}=M+5\log_{10}\left[\frac{c/H_0}{Mpc}\right]+25 \ee into Eq. (\ref{apmag}) we obtain \be m(z,M,H_0,\Omega_{0m})_{th}=\mathcal{M}(M,H_0)+5\log_{10}\left[D_L(z,\Omega_{0m})\right] \ee The theoretical prediction (\ref{aparmagz}) may now be used to compare with the observed $m_{obs}$ data and to obtain the best fits for the parameters $\mathcal{M}$ and $\Omega_{0m}$.
 Using the maximum likelihood analysis the best fit values for these parameters may be found by minimizing the quantity \be \chi^2(\mathcal{M},\Omega_{0m})=\sum_i\frac{\left[m_{obs,i}-m_{th}(z_i;\mathcal{M},\Omega_{0m})\right]^2}{\sigma_i^2} \ee

-The results from the recent analysis of Ref. \cite{Kazantzidis:2020tko} using the latest SnIa (Pantheon) data \cite{Scolnic:2017caz} (consisting of 1048 datapoints in the redshift range $0.01< z <2.3$ sorting them from lowest to highest redshift and dividing them in four equal uncorrelated bins) in the context of a $\Lambda$CDM model are shown in Figs. \ref{figPantheon} and \ref{figosc}.\footnote{For $M=-19.24$ as indicated by Cepheid calibrators \cite{Camarena:2019moy} of SnIa at $z<0.01$ and the SnIa local determination $H_0=74\, km\, s^{-1}Mpc^{-1}$ \cite{Riess:2019cxk} Ref. \cite{Kazantzidis:2020tko} finds ${\cal M}=23.80$ which is consistent with the full Pantheon SnIa best fit shown in Fig. \ref{figPantheon}.} An oscillating signal for $\mathcal{M}$ and $\Omega_{0m}$ ($2\sigma$) is apparent in Fig. \ref{figosc} and its statistical significance may be quantified using simulated data \cite{Kazantzidis:2020xta,Koo:2020ssl}.
+The results from the recent analysis by \citet{Kazantzidis:2020tko} using the latest SnIa (Pantheon) data \citep{Scolnic:2017caz} (consisting of 1048 datapoints in the redshift range $0.01< z <2.3$ sorting them from lowest to highest redshift and dividing them in four equal uncorrelated bins) in the context of a $\Lambda$CDM model are shown in Figs. \ref{figPantheon} and \ref{figosc}\footnote{For $M=-19.24$ as indicated by Cepheid calibrators \citep{Camarena:2019moy} of SnIa at $z<0.01$ and the SnIa local determination $H_0=74\, km\, s^{-1}Mpc^{-1}$ \citep{Riess:2019cxk} \citet{Kazantzidis:2020tko} find ${\cal M}=23.80$ which is consistent with the full Pantheon SnIa best fit shown in Fig. \ref{figPantheon}.}.
+An oscillating signal for $\mathcal{M}$ and $\Omega_{0m}$ ($2\sigma$) is apparent in Fig. \ref{figosc} and its statistical significance may be quantified using simulated data \citep{Kazantzidis:2020xta,Koo:2020ssl}.

-The presence of large scale inhomogeneities at low $z$ including voids or a supercluster \cite{Grande:2011hm} can be a plausible physical explanation for this curious behavior.
-In the context of a local void model the analysis of \cite{Kazantzidis:2020tko} indicated that the value of $H_0$ increases by $2-3\%$ which is less than the $9\%$ required to address the Hubble tension.
-The bias and systematics induced by such inhomogeneities on the Hubble diagram within a well-posed fully relativistic framework (light cone averaging formalism \cite{Gasperini:2011us}) has been discussed in \cite{Fanizza:2019pfp}.
+The presence of large scale inhomogeneities at low $z$ including voids or a supercluster \citep{Grande:2011hm} can be a plausible physical explanation for this curious behavior.
+In the context of a local void model the analysis by \citet{Kazantzidis:2020tko} indicated that the value of $H_0$ increases by $2-3\%$ which is less than the $9\%$ required to address the Hubble tension.
+The bias and systematics induced by such inhomogeneities on the Hubble diagram within a well-posed fully relativistic framework \citep[light cone averaging formalism][]{Gasperini:2011us} has been discussed in \citet{Fanizza:2019pfp}.